Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-flight-free-across-the-generations.html.markdown

 author: FlightFree UK
 read_time_minute: 5
 ---
 *This is episode 10 of our 2022 podcast series.
-Listen to the episode here \[link to Podbean/hosting site] and find other episodes and previous series [here](/podcast).*
+Listen to the episode [here](https://flightfreeuk.podbean.com/e/2022-series-flight-free-across-the-generations/) and find other episodes and previous series [here](/podcast).*

 ## In this month's podcast we are exploring different perspectives on reducing flying and taking positive climate actions across the generations.